An instrumented baffle for the Advanced Virgo Input Mode Cleaner End Mirror: Baffle Installation

-In parallel, the functionality of the instrumented baffle was tested first in the clean room and then outside of the IMC tower, before moving it to its final place.
-The server was installed in one of the racks close to the tower, and the readout and power cables connected in both ends.
-On Wednesday $28^{\rm th}$, before closing the tower, the correct operation of the baffle was verified.
+In parallel, the functionality of the instrumented baffle was tested first in the clean room and then outside of the IMC end mirror cavity, before moving it to its final place.
+The server was installed in one of the racks close to the IMC end mirror cavity, and the readout and power cables connected in both ends.
+On Wednesday, April~28, before closing the IMC end mirror cavity, the correct operation of the baffle was verified.
 In particular, the sensors were illuminated one by one with a green laser to confirm that they were all operational.
-Although the WiFi communication system was tested to work correctly outside the tower, as well as inside a separate vacuum vessel at EGO, it was not possible to fully commission it once the baffle was installed inside the IMC tower.
-Further investigations to recover the WiFi readout would have required interventions in the boot line affecting pre-installed cables inside the IMC tower.
+Although the WiFi communication system was tested to work correctly outside the IMC end mirror cavity, as well as inside a separate vacuum vessel at EGO, it was not possible to fully commission it once the baffle was installed inside the IMC end mirror cavity.
+Further investigations to recover the WiFi readout would have required interventions in the boot line affecting pre-installed cables inside the IMC end mirror cavity.
 Such interventions were considered too risky to preserve the integrity of the IMC payload.
 Figure~\ref{fig:NewBaffle} shows the instrumented baffle once installed in front of the IMC end mirror.